appwrite/demos-for-react/example-crud/README.md

 ## Development

 Enough with the theories, now let's move on to the real deal.
-Let's see how our React app is structured.
+Let's see how our React application is structured.

 1. All the actions will be inside `/src/actions` directory
 2. All the components will be inside `/src/components` directory